 - Spread it on crusty bread: It’s no secret that you can use this garlic compound butter for garlic bread.
 There’s nothing better than melty, garlicky butter spread on crusty, fresh bread.
 This butter pairs beautifully with my No Knead Bread, Olive Bread, French Bread, or your favorite dinner rolls!

 - Use it to flavor fish: Fish and garlic butter are a match made in heaven!
-This roasted garlic and herb butter really elevates my Grilled Mahi Mahi, and my Grilled Shrimp Skewers aren’t complete without some garlicky, buttery goodness.
+This roasted garlic and herb butter really elevate my Grilled Mahi Mahi, and my Grilled Shrimp Skewers aren’t complete without some garlicky, buttery goodness.

 - Serve over steak: Many restaurants use roasted garlic butter for steak, and it’s always such a treat to order a buttery, sizzling steak from your favorite steakhouse.
 But with this delicious butter, you can bring those steakhouse flavors right to your own kitchen!
-Slather as much butter as you desire on Beef Tenderloin or Grilled Steak.
+Slather as much butter as you desire on Reverse Sear Beef Tenderloin or Grilled Steak.

 - Add to roasted vegetables: In my opinion, roasted veggies aren’t complete without a liberal helping of butter.
 Roasted garlic herb butter adds a more caramelized flavor to roasted mushrooms, so be sure to pair this butter recipe with my Roasted Portobello Mushrooms, Roasted Shiitake Mushrooms, or my Sauteed Asparagus and Mushrooms.
 Or, transform my Southern-inspired vegetable recipes, such as these Garlic Butter Green Beans, my Mashed Potato Casserole, or Air Fryer Corn on the Cob, into true comfort food by topping them with a dollop of garlic butter with roasted garlic.